 The Asia-Pacific Countries with Special Needs Development Report 2016 explores ways to adapt the 2030 Agenda for Sustainable Development to the unique circumstances, capacities and levels of development of the Asia-Pacific least developed countries, landlocked developing countries and small island developing States, collectively referred to as countries with special needs (CSN).

 This working paper presents the results of a desktop review.
 It provides an overview of the current state of TVET in the Asia-Pacific region.
-In it we describe the characteristics that make up national systems of tertiary and vocational education and training (NSTVET).
+In it we describe the characteristics that make up national systems of technical and vocational education and training (NSTVET).
 This includes its policy and funding mechanisms, its responsiveness to the needs of stakeholders and its inclusiveness or otherwise in diverse societies.

 This report provides an overview of the various existing and proposed unemployment protection schemes in Asia.
 These schemes play a key role for women and men of working age by stabilizing their incomes in the event of unemployment.